 Diamond Lake Junction to Crater Lake

 The byway begins on US-97 at Diamond Lake Junction, where OR-138 climbs west through the Fremont-Winema National Forest to Crater Lake National Park.
 (Because of snow, this entrance is often only open from about June through October.
 The southern entrance, accessible from OR-62, remains open all year.)
 The North Entrance Road leads into the park across a pumice desert moonscape, evidence of the massive eruption of ancient Mt.
 Mazama.
-Its crater collapsed from the force, forming the caldera that created the 1,943-foot-deep lake.
+Its crater collapsed from the force, forming the caldera that created the deepest lake in the United States — 1943 feet/592 meters.

 Crater Lake’s depth is rivaled only by its brilliance, so pure it seems to glow an electric blue.
 Your first unforgettable look comes at Merriam Point near the North Junction, where the byway meets the Rim Drive, a 33-mile/53-kilometer road that encircles the lake.
 This rim route is popular with cyclists and, come winter, cross-country skiers.